voltdev/php-assignment/README.md

 The container will be listening on port `7777` on your `localhost`.

-**Note:** Locally changed files will not be updated to the Docker container automatically as mirroring is not enabled.
-This means you will need to run `docker-compose` again to update the files inside the container.

 ## Run application
 Application can be reached from the localhost:
 [http://localhost:7777](http://localhost:7777) - shows the main page.